CZ-NIC/yangson/docs/schemanode.rst

 * :class:`SchemaNode`: Abstract class for schema nodes.
 * :class:`InternalNode`: Abstract class for schema nodes that have children.
 * :class:`GroupNode`: Anonymous group of schema nodes.
+* :class:`SchemaTree`: Root node of a schema tree.
 * :class:`DataNode`: Abstract class for data nodes.
 * :class:`TerminalNode`: Abstract class for schema nodes that have no children.
 * :class:`ContainerNode`: YANG **container** node.